azet/community_bash_style_guide/README.md

 ```

 ### final remarks
-i will extend this over time. input very welcome.
+this will (hopefully) be extended by the community and myself over time.